Kody1004/My-Portfolio/README.md

 # My-Portfolio
-Hi My name is Kody Ng.
+Hi!
+My name is Kody Ng.
 I really enjoy playing sports, gaming, and learning about technology.
 My dream is to either become a robot/a.i. designer or become an engineer for a big company, maybe something like NASA.